LeeMorinUCF/ECP3004S21/PP_Ch_08_Lists/README.md

 3

 ```
+Notice the relationship between the index numbers 0 to 13
+and the corresponding values from the list.

+You can't select a value out of range...

 ```python
 >>> whales = [5, 4, 7, 3, 2, 3, 2, 6, 4, 2, 1, 7, 1, 3]